CharlieIGG/Evaluarium/README.md

 ### Restoring the database

-You probably won't be working with a blank database, so once you are able to run TESTAPP you can restore the database, to do it, first stop all services:
+You probably won't be working with a blank database, so once you are able to run STARTUPAPP you can restore the database, to do it, first stop all services:

 ```
 % plis stop